-The third and last Sunday of the carnival,parade ends with the final burning of King Carnival, with the symbolic burning of all evil and the nodaroi accompanying him read his will that is usually full of innuendos aimed at politicians.
+On the third and last Sunday of the carnival, the parade ends with the final burning of King Carnival, with the symbolic burning of all evil and the nodaroi accompanying him read his will that is usually full of innuendos aimed at politicians.

-This is followed celebration by dances and songs all night.
+This is followed by a celebration with dances and songs all night.

 It is a popular street theatre that takes place in public, between the balconies of the old city along the narrow alleyways.

-In these ‘gossip plays’ the women come onto their balconies and gossip to their neighbours, making sly comments about recent events and also about the laundry of the other people, these are all played in the original dialect of Corfu and in a libertine language and style that would make even Aristophanes blush.
+In these ‘gossip plays,’ the women come onto their balconies and gossip to their neighbors, making sly comments about recent events and also about the laundry of the other people, these are all played in the original dialect of Corfu and in a libertine language and style that would make even Aristophanes blush.

 The Petegoletsia are watched every year by thousands of people, they satirize politicians even by exposing their personal lives and scandals in public, both at the national and local level.

-It take place on the Shrovetide Sunday, or Tyrinis, the men of the village dress the groom, shaving him and decorating him with cologne, but also with ashes from the fireplace.
+It takes place on the Shrovetide Sunday, or Tyrinis, the men of the village dress the groom, shaving him and decorating him with cologne, but also with ashes from the fireplace.

-The fact that the bride is actually a man comes from the patriarchal influences that forbade women to participate in community events.
+The fact that a bride is actually a man comes from the patriarchal influences that forbade women to participate in community events.

-The ceremony also involved a demon in the form of a satyr who does its best to spoil the wedding.
+The ceremony also involved a demon in the form of a satyr who does his best to spoil the wedding.

 In the village of Argirades, Vlachs are the lords of the carnival.